 All newly appointed staff attended an induction programme and each member of staff had a continuous personal development plan, initiated by their annual appraisal.
 The training records were held in the individual departments.
+The hospital was moving to a system of on-line learning that should enable staff to undertake some aspects of their mandatory training through this medium.

 All staff had access to the internet during their working day to ensure that the management of specific conditions were evidence based.
-However, there was a list of consultant preferences that nurses complied with but these were not clearly evidenced based and required sign off by each Consultant to demonstrate that they were both good practice and the care that the doctor prescribed.
+However, as noted at the last review, there were lists of Consultant preferences that nurses complied to but these were not demonstrated that these were evidence based.
+The consultants are required to sign their practice procedures which should demonstrate that they follow good practice guidelines and the care that the consultant prescribed is evidenced based.